What is a Smart Irrigation Controller?

 Will I Save Water with a Properly Programmed Smart Controller?

 Water savings will vary depending on how your existing controller is programmed.
 For example, if the scheduling of the existing controller is only adjusted a few times per year, there is potential to save water due to the frequent automatic adjustments of the Smart Controller.
-If the scheduling of the existing controller is frequently adjusted to match the changing weather, then the water savings potential may be low.
+If your existing controller is properly programmed and frequently adjusted to match the changing weather, then the water savings potential may be low.

 Smart controllers are eligible for the irrigation controller rebate.